trentdavies/workmux/README.md

 isolated development environments.
 Perfect for running multiple AI agents in parallel without conflict.

+**Philosophy**: Build on tools you already use. tmux/zellij/kitty/etc. for windowing, git for worktrees, your agent for coding — workmux orchestrates the rest.

 <sup><sub>\* Also supports
 <a href="https://workmux.raine.dev/guide/kitty">kitty</a>,
 <a href="https://workmux.raine.dev/guide/wezterm">WezTerm</a>, and